innoq/ml-ops.org/content/mlops-principles.md

   Including the range of ages to produce an *Age vs. Prediction Quality*  curve to facilitate the understanding of how often the ML model should be trained.
 - Assessing the cost of more sophisticated ML models.
   - Action: ML model performance should be compared to the simple baseline ML model (e.g. linear model vs neural network).
+- Validating performance of a model.
+  - It is recommended to separate the teams and procedures collecting the training and test data to remove the dependencies and avoid false methodology propagating from the training set to the test set ([source](https://arxiv.org/pdf/2003.05155.pdf)).
+  - Action: Use an additional test set, which is disjoint from the training and validation sets.
+Use this *test set* only for a final evaluation.

 - Fairness/Bias/Inclusion testing for the ML model performance.
   - Action: Collect more data that includes potentially under-represented categories.